Colon-D/nights-into-bins/README.md

       - DATCLARIS_HAIR.BIN
 ```

 ### Copy `./in/nights.test.nightsintobins/` into your `Reloaded-II/Mods/` directory.
+You will also want the `ModConfig.json` file, download it from this repository at `./in/nights.test.nightsintobins/ModConfig.json` and move it into the `nights.test.nightsintobins/` directory.

-Enable the "Nights Model Bins" mod and launch the game.
+### Enable the "NiGHTS into BINs" mod and launch the game.

 ![](README/example-2.png)